-While appearances are extremely important for a man of 007's position and stature, the rigours of his profession demand a more modern footwear solution - especially since Mr. Bond has Q to supply him with all types of high tech gadgets.
+While appearances are extremely important for a man of 007's position and stature, the rigours of his profession demand a more modern footwear solution - especially since Mr. Bond has Q at his disposal to supply him with all types of mission critical gadgets.

-With that in mind, it seems Mr. Bond would be a prime candidate for a modern footwear upgrade that would allow him to maintain appearances without compromising his physical abilities.
+With that in mind, it seems Mr. Bond would be a prime candidate for a modern footwear upgrade that would allow him to maintain his iconic appearance and reputation for style without compromising his physical abilities.
 After all, we would hate to see Bond bested by a villain in sneakers!

 Let us know your thoughts in the comments below!